September 12, 2017 by Tor Park

 Who will be teaching?

-Yoga practice will be led by Tor Park, who teaches Vinyasa Flow yoga.
+Yoga practice will be led by Tor Park, who will be teaching Vinyasa Flow yoga.

 “I first started doing Hatha yoga in the late 90s when a friend wanted to try it out and asked me to go with her.
 I’ve been practicing yoga regularly since then and my love for it just keeps growing.
 Over the years I’ve tried many different styles (Restorative, Yin, Rocket, Ashtanga, Power…), but I have a particular love of the fluid movement with breath of Vinyasa Flow.